idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 ## Part 6: Firing and Performance Management

-## Part 7: Other resources

-- A related post which is to be merged, is my aspirations as a [manager](/boss).
-It has a good collection of related material section there for other resources

-## Part 8: Charters, Re-orgs and Bootstrapping
+## Part 7: Charters, Re-orgs and Bootstrapping

 Reorgs have two dimensions, staffing and charter, both of these need to be addressed.